MSandeep96/Sample_ExpressJs_API/README.md

 	}

 ##(.../makePublicPost)
-Can be used to make a public post by a user
+Can be used to make a public post by a user.
+Collection of public posts have a TTL of 24 hours.
+Can't make a new post if there is a post within the last 24hrs.

 >Params